SAP-samples/fsm-extension-sample/README.md

 ## Prerequisite for Using the Samples

-To run the sample extensions, you need access to SAP Field Service Management.
-You can find more information about getting access in the [SAP Field Service Management – SAP Help Portal](https://help.sap.com/viewer/product/SAP_FIELD_SERVICE_MANAGEMENT/Cloud/en-US).
+To run the sample extensions, you need access to SAP Field Service and Asset Management.
+You can find more information about getting access in the [SAP Field Service and Asset Management – SAP Help Portal](https://help.sap.com/viewer/product/SAP_FIELD_SERVICE_MANAGEMENT/Cloud/en-US).

 ## Using the Samples